MeindertN/RoboClerk/README.md

 # RoboClerk
 Aims to become a documentation automation system for SaMD.
-Could be used to implement do partially document an ISO62304 compliant dev process.
+Could be used to partially document an ISO62304 compliant development process.
+The goal is for this system to interface with a variety of software lifecycle management systems.